stack-db/stack-db.github.io/doc/index.md

   and give it to someone, saying "here's where everything is."

 * The stack way: you hand them a subway map linked to detailed info about each stop.

+They're not the same or equivalent.
+But each has its advantages.

 ##  Secure and local